-The Program Coordinator is not an academic advisor, however academic decisions may impact your educational benefits so we will help you with this decision making process!
+Veterans Office staff generally do not provide academic advising, however academic decisions may impact your educational benefits so we will help you with this decision making process!
 You will need to meet with your program advisor or an academic advisor on a regular basis to make sure that you are making progress toward graduation.

 Applications for VA education benefits and additional benefit information are available at the following locations:

 - Links are located on the right hand margin of this web page

 - Hard copy forms are available through the One Stop desk in bldg 22.

 - The VA has an online application available through www.gibill.va.gov.

 Applicants completing a hard copy application are encouraged to return it to the Veterans Office for review and submission to the VA.
 Include supporting documentation as indicated on the application.
 Applicants completing an online application will be required to complete additional paperwork to start their benefits through the Veterans Office.

 All applicants must be prepared to provide the Veterans Office with a copy of their Certificate of Eligibility Letter, after their application has been processed and approved by the VA, whether the application is submitted online or by mail.

 All applicants must complete the admission process including applying for Admission, completing the Placement Test and/or Transcript Evaluation and attending New Student Advising.
 Additional information regarding admission to the college can be found here.